quorumcontrol/tupelo-docs/docs/whitepaper.md

 ### Transitioning Between Networks

-Because Chain Trees are independant and not part of a globally ordered history, it is possible to provide tools to move between private, semi-private, and fully public signer groups.
+Because Chain Trees are independent and not part of a globally ordered history, it is possible to provide tools to move between private, semi-private, and fully public signer groups.

 ### Anonymity and Transaction Blinding